Skip to content

 flutter_map

-flutter_map is a Flutter-first map library with over 100 contributors.
-It is built from the ground up (not a wrapper for an existing native library), and boasts broad cross-platform compatibility due to its design.
-It is loosely inspired by Leaflet, a JavaScript raster map library, and features a wide range of plugins.
+flutter_map is a Flutter-first map library.
+It is currently built from the ground up (not a wrapper for an existing native library), and boasts broad cross-platform compatibility due to its design.
+It is loosely inspired by Leaflet, a JavaScript raster map library known for its simple API, and features a wide range of plugins.

 Tip